 Suburb: Grays Point

-Heading further south, you can launch your SUP from Swallow Rock to go exploring along the Hacking River.
+Heading further south, you can launch your inflatable SUP from Swallow Rock to go exploring along the Hacking River.

 There are two options here, either turn right and paddle deeper into the stunning Royal National Park, or cross the waterway and head up Muddy Creek to find a small waterfall.